Aye-basota/AI-sales-manager/docs/customer-handover.md

 This page describes the **current actual** handover state of AI Sales Manager.
 It is updated during Week 6 and Week 7 of Assignment 6 as the transition progresses — it does not describe an aspirational future state.

-**Status as of this update:** Sprint 5 (Week 7) follow-up maintenance has produced the final Assignment 6 `MVP v3` release candidate.
-The final public access arrangement for course evaluation is the Telegram Admin Bot at [@salesmanager228_bot](https://t.me/salesmanager228_bot), backed by the team-operated deployment, plus the reproducible Docker setup in [`LAUNCH_GUIDE.md`](https://github.com/Aye-basota/AI-sales-manager/blob/main/LAUNCH_GUIDE.md).
+**Status as of this update:** Sprint 5 (Week 7) follow-up maintenance has resolved the customer's outstanding Week 6 feedback (lead-discovery quality and prompt/response quality).
+The final `MVP v5` , the previous trial tag was `v0.4.0` .The final public access arrangement for course evaluation is the Telegram Admin Bot at [@salesmanager228_bot](https://t.me/salesmanager228_bot), backed by the team-operated deployment, plus the reproducible Docker setup in [`LAUNCH_GUIDE.md`](https://github.com/Aye-basota/AI-sales-manager/blob/main/LAUNCH_GUIDE.md).

-**Reached handover level:** `Ready for independent use`.
+**Reached handover level:** `Independently used by customer`.
+The customer tested the product independently, on his own time, without the team present — admin panel, his own test contacts, a live conversation with the bot, lead search, and the analytics dashboard.

-**Customer-confirmation status:** `Accepted with follow-up items`.
-The accepted final course access path is the public Telegram bot and reproducible repository setup; the follow-up items are lead-discovery quality, prompt/response quality, and longer-term customer-owned infrastructure/account transfer if the customer chooses to operate the system outside the team-run course instance.
+**Customer-confirmation status:** `Accepted`.
+On the Week 7 call, the customer confirmed acceptance of the current product and documentation state.
+His two Week 6 follow-up items — lead-search/parsing quality and overall prompt/response quality — were independently re-tested by him during the Week 7 call and confirmed resolved.
+No further follow-up items were raised.

 ---